NISTBoard/vagrant-ansible-SMACK/README.md

 # vagrant-ansible-mesos

 Mesos cluster.
-Tested with 2 nodes on VirtualBox.
+Tested with 2 CentOS nodes on VirtualBox.

 ## Run